 Parents picking up BOTH Primary and Upper grade students

 After picking up your primary student(s) and waiting for upper grade dismissal, we ask that you wait with your primary children at either our lunch tables or on the blacktop area in front of the CDC.
 Primary students must remain with and under the direct supervision of their parents and may not play on the playground or the play structure.
 Students must be picked up within 15 minutes after dismissal.
-Parents are not permitted to park in the Loading Zone as they wait for their upper grader to be dismissed.
-We ask that you find parking in one of the parking stalls or on the street.

 Student Valet Program